Monday, January 25, 2016

 🍀🍀🍀We were lucky growing up!!!

-We were very lucky growing up when it came to visiting grandparents because both our grandparent's maternal & paternal lived within blocks of each other.
+We were fortunate growing up when it came to visiting grandparents because both our grandparents' maternal and paternal grandparents lived within blocks of each other.

-Neither were rich in material things but both were loaded in love.
+Neither were rich in material things, but both were loaded in love.

-Our maternal grandmother was a great cook and one of my favorite sweets was her Sweet Potato Kisses.
+Our maternal grandmother was a great cook, and one of my favorite sweets was her Sweet Potato Kisses.

-You take a small potato boil it with the jacket on and cook until done.
+You take a small potato, boil it with the jacket on, and cook it until done.

-Peel the potato mash it up and roll it out.
+Peel the potato, mash it up, and roll it out.

 Add powder sugar and peanut butter to the center.